spitlo/spitlo.github.io/content/code/karakter.md

 first_commit = 2021-04-01
 +++

-Karakter is a bash script that takes text input (either from a pipe, as plain text arguments or as a file) and adds a little character to the text by substituting visually similar glyphs for letters a-z and A-Z. I wrote it because i wanted to come up with a pretty basic cli that I could then convert to other languages that I’ve been wanting to try out.
+Karakter is a bash script that takes text input (either from a pipe, as plain text arguments or as a file) and adds a little character to the text by substituting visually similar glyphs for letters a-z and A-Z. I wrote it because I wanted to come up with a pretty basic cli that I could then convert to other languages that I’ve been wanting to try out, like Ada and Fortran.
 I encourage everyone to not hold their breath for that though.

-There is a default style that’s sort of a kitchen sink mix of different looking glyphs, and then there’s two less eclectic styles, `¢џБ≡┎pμ∩κ` and `ƒάїгψłάľє`.
+There is a default style that’s sort of a kitchen sink mix of very different looking glyphs, and then there’s two less eclectic styles, `¢џБ≡┎pμ∩κ` and `ƒάїгψłάľє`.

-All glyphs are chosen from [this list](https://github.com/ehmicky/cross-platform-terminal-characters) of "All the characters that work on most terminals".
+All glyphs are chosen from [this list](https://github.com/ehmicky/cross-platform-terminal-characters) of "All the characters that work on most terminals" so it should work on most terminals.

 There are some other flags, but the project readme has more information.